Premier League predictions computer makes latest forecasts ahead of midweek action

 His 16 Premier League appearances against United to date have yielded only five goals, but the last four have come at Old Trafford, including a double in that 6-1 win a couple of seasons ago.

-First up on Tuesday night is Brighton’s home meeting with Nottingham Forest while Crystal Palace host Wolves.
+On Tuesday night, Brighton were held to a 0-0 draw by Nottingham Forest despite creating a host of chances.

+At Selhurst Park, Crystal Palace came from behind to beat Wolves 2-1, thanks to goals from Eberechi Eze and Wilfried Zaha.

-Ahead of the midweek action, data experts at FiveThirtyEight have crunched the numbers to provide the most likely outcome in every game.
+Ahead of the next set of games in the midweek schedule, data experts at FiveThirtyEight have crunched the numbers to provide the most likely outcome in every game.

 FiveThirtyEight makes their predictions by using their ratings for each team and then simulating fixtures thousands of times to produce the likelihood of every possible outcome for each match.